Relationships and Sex Education

-As you may already be aware, the Department for Education has announced changes to relationships and sex education (RSE) following nationwide consultation.
-These changes came into effect from September 2020 and all schools were originally required to comply with the updated requirements from this date.
+As you may already be aware, the Department for Education has announced changes to Relationships and Sex Education (RSE) following nationwide consultation.
+These changes became statutory from June 2021.

 The statutory government guidance can be found at:

 The new guidance focuses on healthy relationships and keeping children safe in the modern world.
 It also covers a wide range of topics relating to physical and mental health, wellbeing, safeguarding and healthy relationships.
 Learning about the emotional, social and physical aspects of growing up will give children and young people the information, skills and positive values to have safe, fulfilling relationships and help them take responsibility for their own well-being.
 Relationships and Sex Education (RSE), along with Health Education, is now statutory, and form part of the National Curriculum.

 In order to ensure that all the statutory requirements are covered throughout school in a sensitive and age appropriate way, St Gabriel’s are now following an online scheme of work, provided by 'Coram Life Education' called 'SCARF' (Safety, Caring, Achievement, Resilience, Friendship).
 This scheme does not only ensure that the statutory objectives are taught but also combines them with additional PSHE objectives, ensuring our children are given the tools to become, life- long learners and acquire personal skills and attributes to help them in their future lives.

 Another reason behind our choice in following the 'SCARF' curriculum resource, is their understanding of Christian values.
 Coram Life Education states: